Nebraska Court Records

 How to Find Out If You Have a Warrant in Nebraska

-Individuals can find out if any warrant was issued in their name by contacting a courthouse (where a case was filed) or a local police agency.
+Individuals may find out if any warrant was issued in their name by contacting a courthouse (where a case was filed) or a local police agency.
 These custodians provide warrant information online, in person, or via telephone.

 Online access is typically more convenient, as individuals do not need to physically visit an office location for warrant inquiries, which carries the risk of arrest.
 However, online information may not always be accurate, and one may still need to contact or visit a courthouse or police station to verify that a warrant exists.
 In-person visitors must usually produce a government-issued ID.